-What is a Hedge Trimmer?
+What Is a Hedge Trimmer?

 Types of Hedge Trimmers

-Battery-powered
+Battery-powered hedge trimmers

 Battery-powered tools have had a major impact on the market, Christofora says, especially compared to gas-powered tools.
-“Now the battery ones are just as powerful and provide the same amount of flexibility,” he says.
+“Now the battery ones are just as powerful and provide the same amount of flexibility,” Christofora says.
 Battery-powered hedge trimmers can run for up to two hours when fully charged.
 They weigh about eight to nine pounds, require little to no maintenance and cost between $150 and $400.

-Electric-powered
+Electric-powered hedge trimmers

 Electric hedge trimmers need an extension cord and an outlet, but can run for as long as you need them.
-If your hedges are about 100 to 200 feet from your home and you’ll only use it a few times a year, Christofora says an electric hedge trimmer can be the most inexpensive choice; average cost is $30 to $200.
+If your hedges are about 100 to 200 feet from your home and you’ll only use it a few times a year, Christofora says an electric hedge trimmer can be the most inexpensive choice; the average cost is $30 to $200.

 Electric trimmers are less than ideal, he says, if the hedges are more than 200 feet away because the trimmer will start to lose power.
 You’ll also need a long extension cord that could cost up to $100.

-Gas-powered
+Gas-powered hedge trimmers

 Gas-powered hedge trimmers are best for homeowners or professionals who trim hedges regularly, Christofora says.
-They’re higher maintenance than the battery-powered and electric trimmers because the engine runs on a mixture of gas and oil.
+They’re higher maintenance than battery-powered and electric trimmers because the engine runs on a mixture of gas and oil.
 And the engine may need occasional repair, especially after spending a cold winter in the garage.
 Gas-powered hedge trimmers can cost from $150 to $600.

-Hedge Trimmer Features
+Key Hedge Trimmer Features to Consider

 • Weight: Battery-operated and electric hedge trimmers are easier to use than gas-powered trimmers because they weigh half as much.
 An electric hedge trimmer can weigh as little as five pounds with a blade as short as five inches!